 - People-centered—providing care which takes into account the preferences and aspirations of individual service users and the cultures of their communities

-Measuring quality is the first step towards improving it, but measurement can be challenging given the complex and interconnected aspects of women’s experiences with the maternal health care system.
-The availability of infrastructure and supplies, the health care workers’ level of training, the provider-patient relationship and many other factors affect the quality of care a woman receives, and some of these elements are more easily measurable than others.
-Research teams have proposed different ways of capturing quality of antenatal, intrapartum and postpartum care.
+Measuring quality is one of the first steps towards improving it, but measurement can be challenging given the complex and interconnected aspects of women’s experiences with the maternal health care system.
+The availability of infrastructure and supplies, the health care workers’ level of training, provider-patient relationships and many other factors affect the quality of care a woman receives, and some of these elements are easier to measure than others.
+Researchers and practitioners have proposed different ways of capturing quality of antenatal, intrapartum and postpartum care.
 However, many indicators that researchers currently use to measure quality have not been validated in various global settings, begging the question: How much do we really know about the quality of maternal health care around the world?

-Survey-based studies have demonstrated wide variation in health facilities’ capacity to deliver basic maternity services and manage obstetric complications: In sub-Saharan Africa, only one out of every ten health facilities providing maternity care is able to perform cesarean sections, and often times those facilities operate without essential infrastructure such as electricity or a safe water source.
-Qualitative studies have illustrated the high prevalence of disrespect and abuse during facility-based childbirth, including instances of women being scolded, abandoned and even physically beaten by health care staff.
+Survey-based studies have demonstrated wide variation in health facilities’ capacity to deliver basic maternity services and manage obstetric complications: In sub-Saharan Africa, only one out of every ten health facilities providing maternity care is able to perform cesarean sections, and often times those facilities operate without essential infrastructure such as a safe water source or electricity.
+Other studies have illustrated the high prevalence of disrespect and abuse during facility-based childbirth, including instances of women being scolded, abandoned and even physically beaten by health care staff, promoted efforts to measure and improve the quality of antenatal and postnatal care and created novel measures to track autonomy and respect along the continuum of care.
 Numerous papers have discussed, measured and analyzed skilled birth attendance as an indicator of quality, contributing to an ongoing dialogue about who is capable of providing high quality maternity care and where those deliveries should take place.
-There have also been efforts to measure and improve the quality of antenatal and postnatal care.

-Designing interventions to improve quality of care requires a better understanding of the factors that matter most to women and the ability to accurately measure those factors.
+Designing interventions to improve quality of care is a critical component of ending preventable maternal mortality and requires a better assessment of the factors that matter most to women.
 Addressing the challenges faced by frontline providers, health policy makers and program implementers trying to improve maternal health is also key.
 Continuing the global dialogue on quality of maternal health care is crucial for answering some of the most pressing questions:

 - What are the best strategies for accurately measuring quality of maternal health care?